 International Commission on Occupational Health (ICOH)

 The International Commission on Occupational Health(ICOH) is an international non-governmental professional society whose aims are to foster the scientific progress, knowledge and development of occupational health and safety in all its aspects.
 ANZSOM is pleased to be an organisational member of ICOH.

 International Occupational Medicine Society Collaborative

 The International Occupational Medicine Society Collaborative (IOMSC) is a medical and scientific organisation that provides an assembly for representatives of occupational and environmental medicine (OEM) societies worldwide.
 ANZSOM is pleased to be a member society of IOMSC and to contribute to the important body of work that enables advocacy for occupational medicine globally.

 The OHS Body of Knowledge (OHS BoK) is the collective knowledge that should be shared by generalist OHS professionals to provide a sound basis for understanding the causation and control of work related fatality, injury, disease and ill health (FIDI).
 This knowledge can be described in terms of its key concepts and language, its core theories and related empirical evidence, and the application of these to facilitate a safe and healthy workplace.
-ANZSOM, through its collaboration with the Australian Institute of health and safety, has worked closely in contributing to and promoting the OHS Body of Knowledge as a resource for all those involved in occupational health.
+ANZSOM, through its collaboration with the Australian Institute of Health and Safety (AIHS), has worked closely in contributing to and promoting the OHS Body of Knowledge as a resource for all those involved in occupational health.

 The Coalition of National Nursing & Midwifery Organisations